-One of the top two-sport athletes in America that received several offers from major Division I football programs after a very successful high school career at wide receiver at Ouachita Christian High in Monroe, La. ... compares favorably in size and athleticism to former LSU infielder and National League All-Star and Gold Glove recipient, DJ LeMahieu of the Colorado Rockies ... a tremendous offensive player with the ability to hit for power, Slaughter projects as LSU’s starter at first base in 2017.
+Returns for his sophomore season after starting 40 games for LSU last season at first base ... projects as the Tigers’ starter at third base in 2018 ... was one of the top two-sport high school athletes in America that received several offers from major Division I football programs after a very successful high school career at wide receiver at Ouachita Christian High in Monroe, La. ... compares favorably in size and athleticism to former LSU infielder and National League All-Star and Gold Glove recipient, DJ LeMahieu of the Colorado Rockies ... a tremendous offensive player with the ability to hit for power ... a member of the SEC First-Year Academic Honor Roll as a general business major.

 Prior to LSU